William Morgan (anti-Mason): Aftermath: the anti-Masonic movement

 Soon after Morgan disappeared, Miller published Morgan's book, which became a bestseller because of the notoriety of the events surrounding his disappearance.
 Miller did not say that Morgan had been murdered but that he had been "carried away".
-Accounts circulated of Morgan having assumed a new identity and settled in Albany, Canada, or the Cayman Islands, where he was said to have been hanged as a pirate.
-New York governor DeWitt Clinton, also a Mason, offered a $1,000 reward for information about Morgan's whereabouts, but it was never claimed.
+Unverified rumors speculated that Morgan had assumed a new identity and settled in Albany, Canada, or the Cayman Islands, where he was supposed to have been hanged as a pirate.
+New York governor DeWitt Clinton, also a Mason, offered a $1,000 reward (over $27,000 in 2023) for information about Morgan's whereabouts, but it was never claimed.

 The circumstances of Morgan's disappearance and the minimal punishment received by his kidnappers caused public outrage, and he became a symbol of the rights of free speech and free press.
 Protests against Freemasons took place in New York and the neighboring states; Masonic officials disavowed the actions of the kidnappers, but all Masons were under a cloud of suspicion.
 Thurlow Weed, a New York politician, gathered discontented opponents of President Andrew Jackson, a Mason, into the Anti-Masonic Party, which gained the support of such notable politicians as William H. Seward and Millard Fillmore.

 In the 1828 campaign, other Jackson rivals, including John Quincy Adams, joined in denouncing the Masons.
 In 1832, the Anti-Masonic Party fielded William Wirt as its presidential candidate and Amos Ellmaker as his running mate, and they received Vermont's seven electoral votes.
 By 1835, the party had become moribund everywhere but Pennsylvania, as other issues, such as slavery, became the focus of national attention.
 In 1847, Adams published a widely distributed book titled Letters on the Masonic Institution that criticized the Masons' secret society.